minghsu0107/kustomize-manifests/README.md

 # use tempo as tracing platform
 # remember to create needed buckets in minio beforehand (tempo)
-kustomize build tracing-tempo | kubectl apply -f -
+kustomize build tracing-tempo-v2 | kubectl apply -f -

 # or use jaeger as tracing platform
 kustomize build tracing | kubectl apply -f -